Ghébrē-Michael

-Ghébrē-Michael, CM (1791 - 30 July 1855) was a priest of the Ethiopian Catholic Church and postulant from the Congregation of the Mission.
+Ghébrē-Michael, CM (1791 - 30 July 1855) was a priest of the Ethiopian Catholic Church and postulant of the Congregation of the Mission.

 Born in 1791, he became a monk in the Ethiopian Orthodox Church in 1813 and later met Giustino de Jacobis on a pilgrimage.
 Jacobis would later receive Ghébrē-Michael into the Catholic Church and ordained him as a priest.
-After the Coptic Orthodox Patriarch of Alexandria appointed a new Miaphysite Abuna (bishop) for the whole Ethiopian Orthodox Church - the new Abuna took an intense disliking of Ghébrē-Michael and set out to eliminate both him and his patron de Jacobis.
-After the accession of Tewodros II as Emperor of Ethiopia in 1855, Ghébrē-Michael was imprisoned, tortured for refusing to renounce Catholicism or the teachings of the Council of Chalcedon, and later died in prison due to ill treatment.
+After the Coptic Orthodox Patriarch of Alexandria appointed a new Miaphysite bishop for the whole Ethiopian Orthodox Church, the new prelate set out to eliminate both Ghébrē-Michael and de Jacobis.
+After the accession of Tewodros II as Emperor of Ethiopia in 1855, Ghébrē-Michael was imprisoned, tortured for refusing to renounce Catholicism or the teachings of the Council of Chalcedon and later died due to ill treatment.

 Ghébrē-Michael was beatified by Pope Pius XI in 1926.